What’s The Best Way To Learn To Code?

 • Affordable for most people with great ROI (return on investment)

-• Slightly more financial stake than self-taught might help you follow through
+• Slightly more financial stake than self-taught, which can help you follow through

 • More likely to have updated content (vs. Self-Taught) and teaching relevant in-demand skills (vs. CS Degrees)